 Lilian Mary Nabulime is a Ugandan born sculptor and senior lecturer of Fine Art.
 She is lecturing at College of Engineering, Design, Art and Technology (CEDAT) and has published and exhibited her works in various exhibitions both national and international.

-The workshop concentrates on the exploration and development wood carving skills.
-It is practical in terms of studying wood as a material, the properties of wood, themes, techniques, tools and equipment.
+The workshop concentrates on the exploration and development of sculpturing skills.
+It is practical in terms of studying the material, its properties, themes, techniques, tools and equipment.

 APPRENTICES IN NABULIME'S STUDIO

-The following young artists have been selected and will be participating as apprentice in Lilian Mary Nabulime's studio.
-When international travel allows after the peak of the covid-19 pandemic, they will meet and work on their collective art piece in August 2020 and exhibit during KAB20.
+The following young artists have been selected and are participating as apprentice in Lilian Mary Nabulime's studio.
 At the moment they are interacting online through Zoom and Whatsapp.

 Elnah Amware is a Kenyan sculpture based in Nairobi.